-On beh alf of , I hereby commit to all quali provide physica limited g equal opportunity in providing training opportunities, hiring, contractified job applicants, contractors, subcontractors, vendors, suppliers are of goods and services without regard to race, age, color, sex, religil disability or mental disability.
-The practice of non-discrimination wito assuring equal opportunity in contracting, recruitment, training, history, rate of pay and other compensation and termination. and other business-related ion, national origin, ill include, but not be - ill comply with all relevant federal, state, and local regulations, adminute orders requiring non-discrimination including but not limited to: nistrative and (1) Federal Executive Order 11246 "Goals and Timetables for Females a Participation in the Construction Industry". and Minority (2) The Civil Rights Act of 1964 as amended.
+On behalf of \\\\\\\, I hereby commit to offering equal opportunity in providing training opportunities, hiring, contracting and purchasing to all qualified job applicants, contractors, subcontractors, vendors, suppliers and other business-related providers of goods and services without regard to race, age, color, sex, religion, national origin, physical disability or mental disability.
+The practice of non-discrimination will include, but not be limited to assuring equal opportunity in contracting, recruitment, training, hiring, placement, promotion, rate of pay and other compensation and termination.

-- (3) The Americans with Disabilities Act ("ADA") of 1990. - (4) The Equal Employment Opportunities Act of 1992 as it relates to employment opportunities for local, small, and disadvantaged businesses. - (5) Section 3 of the Housing and Urban Development Act of 1968, as amended by the Housing and Community Development Act of 1992. ("Section 3")

-(A) COMPLIANCE
+I/we will comply with all relevant federal, state, and local regulations, administrative and executive orders requiring non-discrimination including but not limited to:

-- (1) I understand that all contracts and subcontracts, which are entered into under this agreement are to contain the Assurance of Compliance form. - (2) My firm will require all contractors and/or subcontractors to exert their best efforts to provide low/and very low-income persons with employment and training opportunities and to provide businesses which are owned in part or wholly by persons living within the project area and who employ low and very low-income persons with contract opportunities. - (3) I understand that failure to carry out the requirements position out herein shall constitute a breach of contract and may result in termination of the contract/funding.
+- (1) Federal Executive Order 11246 "Goals and Timetables for Females and Minority Participation in the Construction Industry". - (2) The Civil Rights Act of 1964 as amended. - (3) The Americans with Disabilities Act ("ADA") of 1990. - (4) The Equal Employment Opportunities Act of 1992 as it relates to employment opportunities for local, small, and disadvantaged businesses. - (5) Section 3 of the Housing and Urban Development Act of 1968, as amended by the Housing and Community Development Act of 1992. ("Section 3") - (A) COMPLIANCE - (1) I understand that all contracts and subcontracts, which are entered into under this agreement are to contain the Assurance of Compliance form. - (2) My firm will require all contractors and/or subcontractors to exert their best efforts to provide low/and very low-income persons with employment and training opportunities and to provide businesses which are owned in part or wholly by persons living within the project area and who employ low and very low-income persons with contract opportunities. - (3) I understand that failure to carry out the requirements position out herein shall constitute a breach of contract and may result in termination of the contract/funding.